 For decades, the Cyprus health sector has been primarily known for its excellent private healthcare with its highly trained and internationally experienced professionals, specialised medical services and globally renowned research.
-The majority of its medical professionals are educated at top-tier universities in the UK, Greece, Western Europe, the US and Russia, and international expertise and specialisation have been key factors in the development of Cyprus’ formidable private sector with 75 private hospitals and clinics, along with numerous smaller private practices.
+The majority of its medical professionals are educated at top-tier universities in the UK, Greece, Western Europe, the US and Russia, and international expertise and specialisation have been key factors in the development of the Cyprus’ formidable private sector with 75 private hospitals and clinics, along with numerous smaller private practices.
 In fact, between 2013 and 2018, the relative ratio of physicians in Cyprus marked the largest increase across the EU, jumping 27.5% or from 320 physicians per 100,000 inhabitants to 407 per 100,000.

 2020 marked a milestone in this sector with the long-anticipated national health system (NHS) coming into full effect with the promise to modernise and upgrade healthcare into a more streamlined, transparent and cost-effective system.
 Within the first two years since the NHS came into force, 892,000 beneficiaries have signed up for the NHS with almost all of them visiting their GP and some 650,000 acquired medicine through the system.
 With the new NHS, the aim is to offer the public equal access to a healthcare sector that boasts excellent professionals, technology and innovation.